amanzi/amanzi/test_suites/verification/flow/saturated/transient/butler_pod_2d/amanzi_butler_pod_2d.rst

 The boundary condition at infinite distance is:

-.. math::    s_2(-\infty, \theta, t) =  0.
+.. math::    s_2(\infty, \theta, t) =  0.

 A pumping well discharging at a constant rate :math:`Q` [L\ :sup:`3`\/T] is assumed at location :math:`(r_{pw}, \theta_{pw})`

 .. math:: \lim_{R \rightarrow 0} 2 \pi R T_2 \frac{\partial s_2(R,t)}{\partial R} = -Q,\;\; t>0,

 where :math:`R` is the distance between the pumping and observation wells.
-To ensure the flow continuity, the auxiliary conditions at the matrix-disc interfaces (:math:`r = a`) must be met:
+To ensure flow continuity, the auxiliary conditions at the matrix-disc interfaces (:math:`r = a`) must be met:

 .. math::      s_1(a,\theta,t) = s_2(a,\theta,t),\\
 .. math::      T_1\frac{\partial s_1(a,\theta,t)}{\partial r} = T_2\frac{\partial s_2(a,\theta,t)}{\partial r}.\\